AIM Was Perfect, and Now It Will Die

 We made our first attempts, on AIM, of transfiguring our mysterious and unpredictable thoughts into lively and personable textual performances.
 We were witty and dramatic.
 We invented our online selves—we invented ourselves.

 We got bored.
 Myspace and Xanga helped us set up temporary and ramshackle museums of our tastes.
 Then Facebook came along, with all the frisson of “only college students use it,” and we drifted there.
 Its pseudo-maturity and time-delayed interactions allured us.
 Our AIM status messages went to Facebook instead: It was where we mourned the end of the field-hockey season or the final showing of the winter musical.
 We posted photos of each other on Facebook and liked them and commented on them—but sometimes still chatted about them on AIM.
-We posted homework questions to each other’s walls.
-We posted subtweety openings as our Facebook status, hoping our crush would comment there instead.
+We asked homework questions via each other’s walls.
+We wrote subtweety openings as our Facebook status, hoping our crush would comment there instead.
 Eventually Facebook had its own chat product too, and it made more sense to use that, or Gchat, or to just text.

 And then we graduated from high school, and some of us moved far away, and as mobile semi-adults spread across campus, AIM didn’t make logistical sense anymore.
 Our usernames, laden with Harry Potter and Hot Topic references, were kind of embarrassing anyway.
 We got bored with the sweet and secret internet of our youth, and we began the hard adult work of building our personal brands, watching prestige television, and purchasing different forms of financial insurance (renter’s, medical, dental, life).